 There were a few marmots running around on the summit, and I managed to get a good shot of two with the SW face of Mummy Mountain in the background.
 I think when I die, if I come back as a marmot, I would be OK with that.

 I took another shot of Hagues, seeing that I now had a better view of the final section of the SW ridge to the summit.
 It looked like 4th class climbing, but looking it up at home, I was surprised to find that it could be done as class 2.
 I couldn’t see it from here though.

 I took some more photos, for beta sake, and this one shows Hagues Peak and the ridge connecting it to Mummy Mountain.
 I’m thinking of coming back some time and ascending Hagues via the SW Ridge and traversing over to Mummy Mountain and then descending Mummy via the SE Slopes.
 Of course I'll hope to be a little more trail-fit and acclimatized when I do that.

-When I took this shot looking south, I thought I was seeing Longs Peak and the Glacier Gorge area, but with all the smoke from the forest fires burning this year, now I’m not sure.
-Something just doesn’t look right.
+When I took this shot looking south, I thought I was seeing Longs Peak and the Glacier Gorge area, but with all the smoke from the forest fires burning this year, I was a little off.
+I believe this peak is Thatchtop Mountain.